Leo Ou-fan Lee

-Leo Ou-fan Lee (李歐梵; born 10 October 1942) is a Chinese commentator and author who was elected Fellow of Academia Sinica in 2002.
-Lee also was a professor at Chinese University of Hong Kong, Princeton University, Indiana University, University of Chicago, University of California, Los Angeles, and Harvard University.
+Leo Ou-fan Lee (李歐梵; born 10 October 1942) is a Taiwanese commentator and author who was elected Fellow of Academia Sinica in 2002.
+Lee also was a professor at Chinese University of Hong Kong, Princeton University, Indiana University, University of Chicago, University of California, Los Angeles, Harvard University, and National Taiwan Normal University.

 Lee has served as columnist of several publications, such as the Yazhou Zhoukan, Hong Kong Economic Journal, Ming Pao, and Muse.

 Biography

 Lee was born in a wealthy and highly educated family in Taikang County, Henan in 1942.
 Both his father Li Yonggang (李永刚) and mother Zhou Yuan (周瑗) were musicians and educators.
 His given name "Ou-fan" is the Chinese version of Orpheus, the Greek god of music.

 Lee graduated from National Hsinchu Senior High School and National Taiwan University.
 He first took a master's degree from University of Chicago, where he was inspired by T.H.
 Tsien to study Chinese literature.
 He then went on to study at Harvard University, where his mentors included Benjamin I. Schwartz and John King Fairbank.
-He received his Doctor of Arts degree from Harvard University in 1970, majoring in history and East Asian languages.
+He received his Ph.D. degree from Harvard University in 1970, majoring in history and East Asian languages.
+His doctoral dissertation was titled, "The romantic generation: a study of modern Chinese men of letters".

-After graduating he taught at Chung Chi College of Chinese University of Hong Kong, Princeton University, Indiana University, University of Chicago, University of California, Los Angeles, and Harvard University.
+After graduating he taught at Chung Chi College of Chinese University of Hong Kong, Princeton University, Indiana University, University of Chicago, University of California, Los Angeles, Harvard University, and National Taiwan Normal University.

 In 2002, Lee was elected Fellow of Academia Sinica.